Featured ContentIndustry insight

 guided-missile

-At Orbit & Skyline, we enable these advancements by delivering end-to-end semiconductor solutions for global FAB customers to support the development of advanced RF, MEMS, and power devices critical for strategic applications.
+At Orbit & Skyline, we enable these advancements by delivering end-to-end semiconductor FAB solutions for global FAB customers to support the development of advanced RF technologies, MEMS, and power devices critical for strategic applications.

 Rise of Precision Warfare

-Today, nations prioritize precision and control in military operations through smart, guided weapons.
-These rely on semiconductor components for navigation, guidance, surveillance, and reconnaissance enhancing effectiveness and enabling shorter, more focused missions.
-Precision weapons allow defence forces to deliver targeted strikes with minimal collateral damage, signalling intent without triggering full-scale conflict.
+Today, nations prioritise precision and control in military operations through smart, guided weapons.
+These rely on semiconductor components for navigation, guidance, surveillance, and monitoring, enhancing effectiveness and enabling shorter, more focused missions.
+Precision weapons allow defence forces to launch targeted strikes with minimal unintended damage.
+They also help nations avoid full-scale conflict.
 This strategy provides several key advantages:

 civilian